iadod/iadod.github.io/about.md

 Worked in Manufacturing: its cool to iterate on things and build them fast

-Work for myself now: independent contractor, limited liability corporation colon:
+Work for myself: independent contractor, limited liability corporation, colon: